surprisetalk/wigwams/readme.md

 - a dirt-simple OS for practical use [and reuse](https://permacomputing.net)
 - tools/guides for "kit" homes that can be constructed from nearby materials, e.g. how to clear patch of forest and build cabin with lumber
-- a simple alternative to github, and maybe even git
 - tools for converting suburban sprawl into human-scale walkable infrastructure
 - simple/predictable query languages and databases
   ([email Taylor](mailto:hello@taylor.town) for ideas)